 Working Group Best Practices Guide

-The California Dungeness Crab Fishing Gear Working Group is producing an updated Best Practices Guide for the 2019-2020 fishing season.
-The guide will be available on the Working Group’s web page as soon as it has been completed.
+The California Dungeness Crab Fishing Gear Working Group has produced an updated Best Practices Guide for the 2019-2020 fishing season.
 CDFW also reminds fishermen that it is illegal to leave trap gear unattended for more than 96 hrs, and recommends that those no longer making Dungeness crab landings remove their trap gear (including pots, lines and buoys) from the water as soon as possible.

 Conservation Plan and Incidental Take Permit